-New Hampshire has it's own state-operated 529 plan called UNIQUE College Investing Plan.
-It is important to note that your child does not have to go to a NH college or university in order to use this savings account.
+New Hampshire has its own state-operated 529 plan called UNIQUE College Investing Plan.
+It is important to note that your child does not have to go to a NH college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

-The table below shows the average one-year costs in 2020 for different types of NH colleges and universities.
+The table below shows the average one-year costs last year (2022) for different types of New Hampshire colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
-Rising tuition is a major driver in these increased higher education costs.
-Tuition at a 4-year university in NH rose 15% (ranked 33rd worst in the US), while a 2-year or trade school increased their tuition by 9 percent.
+Rising tuition is a major driver of these increased higher education costs.
+Tuition at a 4-year university in NH rose 15% (ranked 33rd in the US), while a 2-year or trade school increased their tuition by 9 percent.

 Fidelity Investments manages two New Hampshire 529 savings plans, a direct-sold 529 plan (UNIQUE) and an advisor-sold (Fidelity Advisor 529).
 Both programs feature Fidelity Investments mutual funds.

 |Maximum Contribution:||up to $500,000 per beneficiary across accounts|